DSOlab/widera_2023_access/PartB.md

-* modernize and enhance its academic curriculum bot at pre-graduate and graduate level, via the knowledge and expertise gained by leading experts; organize summer schools, focussing on PhD students and post-docs
+* modernize and enhance its academic curriculum bot at pre-graduate and graduate level, via the knowledge and expertise gained by leading experts; organize summer schools, focusing on PhD students and post-docs

-* further educate its research and teaching personnel in recent advancements, methods and techniques, as well as modern instrumentation; this process will include one-to-one mentoring and one-to-many and on-site training, bidirectional visits including instrumentation sites and the establishement of a solid, one-way knowledge and expertise flow channel
+* further educate its research and teaching personnel in recent advancements, methods and techniques, as well as modern instrumentation; this process will include one-to-one mentoring and one-to-many and on-site training, bidirectional visits including instrumentation sites and the establishment of a solid, one-way knowledge and expertise flow channel

 * spread knowledge and expertise and promote innovation via a series of PhD and post-doc programs to be carried out in close collaboration with the partners (3 PhD and 1 post-doc)

-* enhance the hosts's capacity in partnership-building, preperation and carrying out of research proposals funded by national authorities, the European Commission (EC) and the European Space Agency (ESA),
+* enhance the host's capacity in partnership-building, preparation and carrying out of research proposals funded by national authorities, the European Commission (EC) and the European Space Agency (ESA),